We are the UK’s longest establish Logbook Loans company with over 20 years’ experience, so there’s nothing we don’t know!

-A. We pride ourselves on being able to provide a loan within 24 hours of you applying (subject to suitability and affordability.)
+A. We pride ourselves on being able to help you get a loan within 24 hours of you applying (subject to suitability and affordability).

 A. Yes.
 We will ask you to provide proof of income via either accounts, income tax returns or recent bank statements.

 A. Usually less than 10 years old.
-However we can lend against older cars as well as motorcycles, vans, lorries and motor homes depending on the value of the vehicle.
-Click Here to Apply or Read More…
+However you may be able to get a loan against older cars as well as motorcycles, vans, lorries and motor homes depending on the value of the vehicle.

-A. Yes, we will just hold onto the logbook for the car whilst you are repaying the loan.
+A. Yes, the lender will just hold onto the logbook for the car whilst you are repaying the loan.

-A. Most of our customers pay by debit card but we also accept postal orders, bankers draft and standing order payments.
-You can also pay cash into any branch of NatWest.
-We can also use “CPA’s” or “Continuous Payment Authorities” (click here for information about CPA’s).
+A. Most of our customers pay by debit card but you can also pay cash into any branch of NatWest.
+We can also use “CPA’s” or “Continuous Payment Authorities”.
 We do not accept payments by credit cards, cheques or direct debit.

 A. Contact us as soon as possible.
 The worst thing you can do is ignore the situation.
 We all go through bad patches and we will do everything we can to help you such as discussing options including payment plans and arrangements (often referred to as “forbearance options”).
-We also have local branches you can drop in to and talk things over in person.
 We want to help you and repossession of your vehicle is always a last resort.
-However, remember our warning: LATE REPAYMENT CAN CAUSE YOU SERIOUS MONEY PROBLEMS.
+However, remember: LATE REPAYMENT CAN CAUSE YOU SERIOUS MONEY PROBLEMS.
 YOUR VEHICLE MAY BE REPOSSESSED IF YOU DO NOT KEEP UP THE REPAYMENTS ON YOUR LOGBOOK LOAN.
-For impartial advice and help with debt click here.
+For impartial advice and help with debt contact StepChange.

 A. You can just use the DVLA tax reminder or renew the tax online.
-If you need the vehicle documents just contact your local branch.
+If you need the vehicle documents just get in touch with the lender.

-A. A Bill of Sale is what gives us security over your vehicle.
-For further information click here.
+A. A Bill of Sale is what gives your lender security over your vehicle.

 A. The Financial Conduct Authority (FCA) regulates the financial services industry in the UK.
 Its aim is to protect consumers, ensure the industry remains stable and promote healthy competition between financial services providers.
 Mobile Money Limited is authorised and regulated by the Financial Conduct Authority, 25 The North Colonnade, Canary Wharf, London, E14 5HS